Skip to main content

 A system installed in Ballybane today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Ballybane
+Solar grants available in Ballybane

 Homeowners in Ballybane, Co.
 Galway can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.